xingyu-sonya-zhu/xingyu-sonya-zhu.github.io/_pages/about.md

   * Board Member of Female Economist Network of Stockholm and Uppsala (2017).

 ### PAPER DISCUSSIONS
+  * Lembergman, Hajdini, Leer and Schoenle.
+The Expectations of Others.
+2023
-  * Ehsan Azarmsa and Jian Li.
+  * Azarmsa and Li.
 The Pricing and Welfare Implications of Non-anonymous Trading.
-     - Eastern Finance Association; April 2021.
+2021
-  * Olivier Darmouni and Melina Papoutsi.
+  * Darmouni and Papoutsi.
 The Rise of Bond Financing in Europe.
-     - World Finance & Banking Symposium; December 2020.
+2020
-  * Richard K. Lyons and Ganesh Viswanath-Natraj.
+  * Lyons and Natraj.
 What Keeps Stablecoins Stable?
-     - Australasian Finance & Banking Conference; December 2020.
+2020

 ### TEACHING
   * Corporate Finance (Master, Stockholm School of Economics, 2016, 2020).